kuzzleio/sdk-csharp/doc/1/exceptions/not-connected-exception/index.md

 Inherits from the [KuzzleException](/sdk/csharp/1/exceptions/kuzzle-exception) class.

-The `NotConnectedException` class is thrown when trying to send a request while the SDK is not connected to a Kuzzle server.
+The `NotConnectedException` exception is thrown when trying to send a request while the SDK is not connected to a Kuzzle server.